Creating 'Chasing Sunrise'

 This is the third of three interactive fiction stories; they’re standalones and available on my itch.io page.

-What is the game about?
+What's the game about?

-You as the player, can choose between truth-finding or the status-quo.
+You as the player can choose between truth-finding or the status-quo.
 There's a price to pay either way :)

 What is my game dev process?